 Atlanta BeltLine: Ponce City Market and Illuminarium

-Skyline Park has a ton of awesome rides, all located atop Ponce City Market's rooftop attraction.
+Skyline Park has a ton of awesome rides located atop Ponce City Market's rooftop attraction.
 Photo courtesy Skyline Park

 But the truly great reason to bring children to Ponce during a visit on the Atlanta BeltLine is Skyline Park —a rooftop, vintage-style boardwalk with attractions including mini golf, carnival games, and rides.
-There's always something happening on The Roof, including kid-friendly events like trick or treating, so always check the events page and get family tickets to visit Skyline Park to have fun looking out over all of Atlanta.
+The Roof hosts fun events, including kid-friendly ones like trick-or-treating, Noon Year's Eve, and 4th of July fireworks.
+Get family tickets to visit Skyline Park to have fun looking out over all of Atlanta.

 Illuminarium is a magical attraction for all ages.
-Also located on the Eastside Trail, this cinematic experience takes you out of Atlanta and puts you into the colorful African plains, among wild animals in a mind-boggling, full-sensory experience.
+Also located on the Eastside Trail, this cinematic experience takes you out of Atlanta and puts you into the colorful African plains or even outer space, for a fully immersive journey.

-Be prepared to grab one or five tasty treats when you wander into Ponce City Market's food hall.
+Be prepared to grab tasty treats at Ponce City Market's food hall.
+Photo courtesy of Jamestown

 Atlanta BeltLine: Tour Time

 Depending how old your children are, taking an outdoor tour is a great way to explore the Atlanta BeltLine.
-Organized bike tours, for kids ages 13 and older, take place on the Westside Trail, last about 2.5 hours, and are free!
-Riders should be capable of biking about nine miles with several stops included along the way.
+From March through November, Organized bike tours, for kids ages 13 and older, take place on the Westside Trail, last about 2.5 hours, and are $10 per person.
+Riders should be capable of biking about 11 miles with several stops included along the way.
+Younger kids may participate as long as they are riding in a safety seat attached to an adult's bike.
 Interested participants can either bring their own bikes and helmets or rent bikes (at an additional cost).

 Younger children or those who prefer to keep their feet on the ground can join a walking tour of the Atlanta BeltLine Arborteum, a massive horiculture collection along the corridor.
 Led by a Trees Atlanta docent, this free tour tells about the history of the BeltLine, with a focus on the native trees, plants, grasses along the way.
 Find out the walking tour schedule, as well as how to register (drop-ins are not allowed) by visiting the Trees Atlanta website.

-Before our beloved dog Archie passed away a few years ago, we took him on a walk to discover ATL Tiny Doors, like the Krog Street Tunnel one.
+Before our beloved dog Archie passed away a few years ago, we took him on a walk to discover ATL Tiny Doors.

-Atlanta BeltLine is always a fun place to take kids because it's a creative spot to get outside and see, close up, what makes Atlanta such a wonderful place to live in.
+Atlanta BeltLine is always a fun place to take kids because it's a creative spot to get outside and see, close up, what makes Atlanta such a wonderful place to live.